System Design Space

 Design in practice

-Turn guidance on practical incident review and data-platform recovery into concrete operational decisions: alert interfaces, runbook boundaries, and rollback strategy.
+Turn guidance on data platform incident review and metadata recovery into concrete operational decisions: alert interfaces, runbook boundaries, and rollback strategy.

 Decision quality